mikeizbicki/cmc-csci143/topic_07_transactions/README.md

     1. Durability: Committed data is saved by the system such that, even in the event of a failure and system restart, the data is available in its correct state.

-1. Implementing durability is a hard CS problem that we will ignore.
+        1. Implementing durability is a CS problem that combines understanding of hardware and operating systems with databases.
+            It has few DS implications, so we will not discuss it in detail.

-   The fact that Postgres has these properties ensures that even when hardware fails, the data in the database will not be corrupted.
+        1. The fact that Postgres (and MySQL/SQLite) has this durability properties ensures that even when hardware fails, the data in the database will not be corrupted.

 1. NoSQL databases (e.g. MongoDB, CassandraDB, etc.) are typically not ACID compliant, and so the data can be corrupted.